bazz1tv/snestracker/Building.md

 Submodules
 ----------

 Snestracker relies on several internal projects that are all conveniently packaged into the snestracker repo.
-Provided you have installed the necessary system depencies listed in the previous section, execute the following.
+Provided you have installed the necessary system dependencies listed in the previous section, execute the following.

 ```
 git clone https://github.com/bazzinotti/snestracker.git